Lecture 29 Multicollinearity

 Suppose we have three sets of numbers \(X,Z,Y\) such that \[Y = \beta_0 +\beta_1 X + \beta_2 Z +\varepsilon\]

-Then the regression model could be rewritten in terms of any arbitrary combination of the X and Z figures, such as
+Then the regression model could be rewritten in terms of any arbitrary combination of the X and Z figures, as we can always add on \(k\) lots of \(\alpha_0 + \alpha_1 X\) and then take off \(k\) lots of \(Z\) (as they’re the same thing):

-\[Y = \beta_0 +\beta_1 X + \beta_2 [k(\alpha_0 + \alpha_1 X) + (1-k)Z] +\varepsilon\] \[= \gamma_0(k) +\gamma_1(k) X + \gamma_2(k) Z +\varepsilon\] for any real number \(k\).
-In other words there are an infinite number of possible solutions, and if we do get a numerical answer for the regression coefficients, the particular answer may depend on something as trivial as rounding error.
-Different amounts of rounding could give very different answers.
+There are an infinite number of possible solutions, and if we do get a numerical answer for the regression coefficients, the particular answer may even just depend on rounding, with different amounts of rounding could give very different answers.

 We describe this situation by saying the regression model is not estimable.